- Investor Relations

 David Benello, Independent Non-Executive Director

-David is a Non-Executive Director of Telecom Italia and Telekom Malaysia.
-He is also a partner of Oxford Investments Consultants LLP, which advises the Oxford Technology and Innovations EIS Fund.
-In addition David serves as a Trustee of King's College London Mathematics School and of the American Air Museum in Britain.
-A Director Emeritus of McKinsey & Company, he led the firm's UK Industrial and High Tech/Telecom sectors and the European Strategy Practice.
+David is a Non-Executive Director of Telekom Malaysia and Orthox Ltd. In addition David serves as the Chairman of King's College London Mathematics School and of the American Air Museum in Britain.
+He is also a board member of the Association of International Certified Professional Accountants.
+As a Director Emeritus of McKinsey & Company, he led the firm's UK Industrial and High Tech/Telecom sectors and the European Strategy Practice.
 During his thirty years with McKinsey he served European, North American and Asian clients in telecom, high tech, insurance, and various industrial sectors.

 Ian Wheeler, Independent Non-Executive Director